 6. Obstacle Areas

 One handy feature of the J7 is the obstacle areas tab.
-The robot marks objects it “sees” and gives consumers the option of whether to add a keep-out zone or not.
+The robot marks objects it “sees” and allows consumers to add a keep-out zone.

 It’s handy because obstacles like the shoe rack or power strips under your table are “permanent” or rarely moved.

 So it’s a handy feature to have.

 Next, we’ll look at these robots’ app features, as both brands have smartphone apps that unlock all their features.